 Table, 4 or 3 if optional table is not used (required, fixed format)

 Genome statistics, listed in base pairs and percent of total.
 Provide values for columns 2 and 3.
 Do not modify ordering of rows.
+Genome size, DNA coding, and DNA G+C should be reported as the actual size, not as estimates for a complete genome.

 Table 4.
 Genome statistics.